squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 **A note on responsivensss:**

 We receive a lot of questions as to whether this plugin is responsive.
-All widgets in this plugin are responsive **excluding** the horizontal accordion widget: It uses a different library to the other widgets, and that library is unfortunately not responsive.
+All widgets in this plugin are responsive **excluding** the horizontal accordion widget: it uses a different library to the other widgets, and that library is unfortunately not responsive.
 We may add a responsive horizontal slider in the future, but it is not available yet.

 == Installation ==